marios-code-path/path-to-springboot-3/observation/README.md

 ## Integraing ProblemDetails

-ResponseEntityExceptionHandler is a base class for a controller advice that uses an
-@ExceptionHandler method to render error details.
-Since this is a breaking change, in order to get default problem detail handling, you must manually enable problem details feature in Spring.
+ResponseEntityExceptionHandler is a base class for a controller advice that uses an @ExceptionHandler method to render error details.
+This is a breaking change, and means you must manually enable the problem details feature in Spring.
 There are 2 settings which to choose depending on application type.

 For `webflux` applications:
 ```properties